|

 the river bottom we tried to use the movie camera but it was frozen and

-mechanism would not work.
+the mechanism would not work.

 Although it was about -12 degrees at camp when we left, it was about -25 degrees